 ✓ Handlebar Ends and Levers

 If the handlebars or levers are damaged, it’s a good indication that the motorcycle has suffered a crash.
 Levers often curl when they hit the pavement, which is a sure sign of a tip-over.
 If the seller admits to the accident, they might be more trustworthy and let you know if any other parts of the bike were damaged or needed to be fixed.
-If it goes unmentioned, the seller could also be hiding other issues or be unaware of an accident the previous owner was in.
+If it goes unmentioned, the seller could also be hiding other issues.
+They could even be unaware of an accident the previous owner was in.

 ✓ Cables and Wiring